 Foodscape Innovation™ Awards

-This system-wide transformation will require innovation and collaboration across the foodscape — places and spaces where food is grown, manufactured, marketed, acquired, prepared, consumed, talked about or given meaning.
+Foodscape is our name for the food ecosystem — all the places and spaces where food is grown, manufactured, marketed, acquired, prepared, consumed, talked about or given meaning.

 Who is eligible?